 1. Vendor Lock-In

-Many cloud service providers use proprietary technologies and unique configurations that make it challenging for businesses to switch to a different provider.
+Many cloud infrastructure service providers use proprietary technologies and unique configurations that make it challenging for businesses to switch to a different provider.
 The difficulty of data migration, along with the high cost, technical complexity, and potential downtime, forces businesses to stick with a single provider, even though their service and products are inferior.

 To break the shackles of customer or proprietary lock-in, businesses should adopt a multi-cloud or hybrid cloud approach that helps disperse workloads across multiple providers and reduce reliance on a single vendor.
-Using open-source tools and containerization technologies like Kubernetes, improves portability across cloud environments.
+Using open-source tools and containerization technologies like Kubernetes improves portability across cloud environments.

 1. Cost Management